 On January 10, 2024, the Company entered into a Warrant Exercise Agreement with an existing investor to exercise in full the Initial Series B Warrant to purchase up to an aggregate 4,705,883 shares of Class A Common Stock.
-In consideration for the immediate and full exercise of the Initial Series B Warrant, the existing investor received (i) a new unregistered Series A Common Stock Purchase Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock Purchase Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock Purchase Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock Purchase Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock with an exercise price of \$2.75 per share and a term of 18 months (the "Second Series B Warrant") in a private placement pursuant to Section 4(a)(2) of the Securities Act of 1933.
+In consideration for the immediate and full exercise of the Initial Series B Warrant, the existing investor received (i) a new unregistered Series A Common Stock Purchase Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock with an exercise price of \$2.75 per share and a term of 5 years, 6 months (the "Second Series A Warrant") and (ii) a new unregistered Series B Common Stock Purchase Warrant to purchase up to an aggregate of 4,705,883 shares of Class A Common Stock with an exercise price of \$2.75 per share and a term of 18 months (the "Second Series B Warrant") in a private placement pursuant to Section 4(a)(2) of the Securities Act of 1933.
 In connection with the Warrant Exercise Agreement, the Company also agreed to reduce the exercise price of the Initial Series B Warrant from \$4.75 to \$2.50 per share and reduced the exercise price of the Initial Series A Warrant from \$4.75 to \$2.75 per share.
 The gross proceeds to the Company from the exercise of the Initial Series B Warrant was approximately \$11.8 million.